- Last Updated: February 17, 2017

 Focused Ultrasound Research

 Focused ultrasound (FUS) is a non-invasive modality for the thermal ablation of tissue.
 Pilot clinical research has demonstrated the potential of focused ultrasound to accurately and repeatedly create focal perforations in atrial tissue without direct contact.
 Aside from its thermal ablative effects, focused ultrasound is also capable of precise mechanical tissue destruction through a process known as histotripsy.
 This procedure utilizes high intensity, pulsed ultrasound to collapse bubbles of gas in tissue, which releases a shockwave capable of liquefying cells in a phenomenon known as inertial cavitation.
 A preclinical study has already demonstrated the ability of histotripsy to non-invasively create an atrial septal defect in a canine model.
-As such, focused ultrasound has the potential to be an effective tool for the treatment of conditions which benefit from the presence of a shunt between cardiac chambers.
-Furthermore, this technique may also be applied for various cardiac treatments other than AS, such as left ventricular ablation for ventricular arrhythmia and left ventricular septal ablation for hypertrophic obstructive cardiomyopathy and congenital aortic/pulmonary valve stenosis.
+Focused ultrasound has the potential to be an effective tool for the treatment of conditions which benefit from the presence of a shunt between cardiac chambers, and it may also be applied for treatments, such as left ventricular ablation for ventricular arrhythmia, or congenital aortic/pulmonary valve stenosis.

 Takei Y, Muratore R, Kalisz A, Okajima K, Fujimoto K, Hasegawa T, Arai K, Rekhtman Y, Berry G, Di Tullio MR, Homma S. In vitro atrial septal ablation using high-intensity focused ultrasound.
 J Am Soc Echocardiogr.
 2012 Apr;25(4):467-72.